CAPC Top Ten Cities Reports

 Pets across the country are constantly at risk for parasitic diseases.
 That’s why the Companion Animal Parasite Council (CAPC) works with veterinarians to help protect the health of pets.
 As part of this mission, CAPC monitors and reports emerging parasitic threats.

-The CAPC Top Ten Cities Lists is the latest part of this effort.
+The CAPC Top Ten Cities List is the latest part of this effort.
 Through this program, CAPC highlights and ranks metro areas that have experienced the greatest increases in specific parasitic diseases each month.

 Cities in each ranking are often spread out across the United States and may change from month to month.
 These rankings illustrate how vector-borne diseases (those transmitted to animals or people by parasites) are dynamic and can expand beyond areas that are typically thought of as hot spots for specific diseases.